 It's somewhat of a given that baseball legends own their own bars and restaurants.
 Babe Ruth owned his own tavern.
-His dad died in a bar room brawl that spilled out into the streets in front of his own saloon.
+His dad died in a barroom brawl that spilled out into the streets in front of his own saloon.
 Joe DiMaggio owned DiMaggio's Grotto at Fisherman's Wharf in San Francisco.
 Don Drysdale owned Drysdale's in Hawaii that was operated by his wife Ginger.
-Mickey Mantle owned a bowling alley.
-The bar was the main attraction.
+Mickey Mantle owned a bowling alley where the bar was the main attraction.
 Billy Martin had his own joint so he wouldn't have to travel to get into a bar fight.
-Even the mild mannered Stan Musial owned a steakhouse in St. Louis.
+Even the mild-mannered Stan Musial owned a steakhouse in St. Louis.
 Joe Marty was no exception.
 He opened Joe Marty's on J Street in 1938 before moving the Bar & Grill to 1500 Broadway in 1954, just a few blocks away from Edmond's Field, where the Solons played.
-The specialty of the house was broasted chicken and a cool glass of Schlitz, but the pizza joint's hallmark was the wall located in the bar area that was jam packed with baseball memorabilia that Marty had collected during his professional baseball career--old masks, mitts, gloves, bats, team pictures and signed photographs.
-A kitchen fire gutted the insides of the building, including some of the momentos, however most of the memorabilia was later sold off by Joe's heirs.
+The specialty of the house was broasted chicken and a cool glass of Schlitz, but the pizza joint's hallmark was the wall located in the bar area that was jam-packed with baseball memorabilia that Marty had collected during his professional baseball career -- old masks, mitts, gloves, bats, team pictures and signed photographs.
+A kitchen fire gutted the insides of the building, including some of the mementos, however, most of the memorabilia was later sold off by Joe's heirs.

-During WWll, sergeant Joe Marty served as playing manager for the Mather Field Flyers, a team that also included Sacramento's Tony Freitas and New York Yankee Myril Hoag from Davis Ca. After the war Marty returned to Sacramento where he led the '46 Solons with his team best .307 average.
-The following year he hit .327 for the AAA Solons and led the team in RBI's (95) and SLG (.523).
-In 1949, he led the Solons in batting again (327), SLG (.505), and RBI's (112, 2nd best in the PCL).
-In 1950, Marty hit .309, spending half the season as the Solon's playing manager.
-He hit .286 in 1951 and closed out his baseball career at age 38 by hitting .237 when the Solons where granted "Open" status (better than AAA but not major league).
+During WWll, sergeant Joe Marty served as playing-manager for the Mather Field Flyers, a team that also included Sacramento's Tony Freitas and New York Yankee Myril Hoag from Davis, Calif.
+After the war, Marty returned to Sacramento where he led the 1946 Solons with his team-best .307 average.
+The following year, he hit .327 for the AAA Solons and led the team in RBI's (95) and SLG (.523).
+In 1949, he led the Solons in batting again (.327), SLG (.505), and RBI's (112, 2nd best in the PCL).
+In 1950, Marty hit .309, spending half the season as the Solon's playing-manager.
+He hit .286 in 1951 and closed out his baseball career at age 38 by hitting .237 when the Solons were granted "Open" status (better than AAA but not major league).

 SACRAMENTO BASEBALL HISTORY